alexchilton/CAS_AML_Final_Project/Documentation/Final_report.md

 <div style="text-align: justify;">

-Proteins are the most abundant biological macromolecules, present in all cells and cellular compartments.
+Proteins are the most abundant biological macromolecules, present in all living creatures.
 They exhibit substantial diversity in both size and function, ranging from small peptides to large polymeric complexes.
 Functionally, proteins are central to virtually all biological processes and represent the primary end products of genetic information pathways.

 Structurally, proteins are linear polymers of amino acids linked by peptide bonds.
 Twenty standard α-amino acids constitute protein sequences, each containing a central (α) carbon bonded to an amino group, a carboxyl group, a hydrogen atom, and a variable side chain (R group).
 These side chains differ in size, structure, polarity, and charge, influencing the solubility and conformational properties of the protein.
-Except for glycine, all amino acids have four distinct substituents on the α-carbon, imparting chirality to the molecule.
+Except for glycine, all amino acids have four distinct substituents on the α-carbon (CA), imparting chirality to the molecule.
 The repeating sequence of α-carbons forms the protein backbone.

 Protein structure is conventionally described at four hierarchical levels.
-The primary structure is the linear sequence of amino acids.
-The secondary structure refers to local conformations such as α-helices and β-sheets.
+The primary structure is the linear sequence of the amino acids.
+The secondary structure refers to the local conformations such as α-helices and β-sheets.
 The tertiary structure is the full three-dimensional configuration of a single polypeptide chain, while the quaternary structure represents the assembly of multiple folded subunits into a functional complex.
-Unlike the primary structure, which is genetically encoded, the secondary and tertiary structures are influenced by both the amino acid sequence and environmental factors.
+Unlike the primary structure, which is genetically encoded, the secondary and tertiary structures are influenced also by environmental factors.
 Predicting these higher-order structures remains a complex task due to the intricate balance of biochemical constraints and conformational variability.

-In this work, we aim to investigate and compare computational methodologies for generating plausible three-dimensional protein structures from PDB-derived representations.
-Focusing on the generative potential of machine learning techniques, we explore a spectrum of approaches including gradient-based optimization, graph-based representations, and deep generative models.
-The objective is to characterize their respective modeling capabilities, limitations, and potential integration strategies for future protein structure prediction frameworks.
+The aim of this work was to investigate and compare computational methodologies for generating plausible three-dimensional protein structures from PDB-derived representations.
+Focusing on the generative potential of machine learning techniques, a spectrum of approaches including gradient-based optimization, graph-based representations, and deep generative models were explored.
+The objective was to characterize their respective modeling capabilities, limitations, and potential integration strategies for future protein structure prediction frameworks.

 </div>